 Leicester City owner was on crashed helicopter

-Helicopter crashed in a ball of flames in the club’s car park on Saturday
+Manager Puel confirms he is safe after helicopter crash in club’s car park on Saturday

 Leicester City football club owner Vichai Srivaddhanaprabha was on board a helicopter that crashed outside the club’s stadium, the BBC reported on Sunday, quoting a source close to his family.